Investigating psychology 3

 What you will study

-In Block 1, you'll examine how experimentation, survey and text-based methods are used and consider the kind of psychological knowledge that each method generates.
-The use of experimentation in memory research and how it relates to biological methods, such as brain imaging, will also be reviewed.
+You'll examine how experimentation, survey and text-based methods are used and consider the kind of psychological knowledge that each method generates.

-Our discussion then turns to the use of surveys and explores how attitudes and beliefs about the way children learn and develop relate to our practices in child rearing and education.
-We review the use of surveys as a method in personality research and in assessing creativity.
+- how attitudes and beliefs about the way children learn and develop relate to our practices in child rearing and education.

 The second part of the module is your opportunity to carry out your own psychological investigation.
-Under the close supervision of your tutor you'll design and build a study, considering procedural and ethical issues.
+Under the close supervision of your tutor, you'll design and build a study, considering procedural and ethical issues.
 You'll collect your data, carry out the appropriate analysis and report your findings as a research report.
-You’ll also participate in your fellow students’ projects which will deepen your appreciation of how psychological data are generated.
+You’ll also participate in other students’ projects which will deepen your appreciation of how psychological data are generated.

-Throughout this process you'll be very well supported, but we stress that this is your project and you'll be expected to take responsibility for it.
-In our experience many students find the independent project is the most satisfying part of the whole degree.
+Throughout this process, you'll be well supported, but we stress that this is your project and you'll be expected to take responsibility for it.
+In our experience, many students find the independent project the most satisfying part of the whole degree.

 This is one of the core modules in our British Psychological Society (BPS) accredited degrees in psychology.